1242035/spree/guides/src/content/developer/customization/asset.md

 ## Managing your application's assets

-Assets that customize your Spree store should go inside the appropriate directories inside `vendor/assets/images/spree`, `vendor/assets/javascripts/spree`, or `vendor/assets/stylesheets/spree`.
+Assets that customize your Viauco store should go inside the appropriate directories inside `vendor/assets/images/viauco`, `vendor/assets/javascripts/viauco`, or `vendor/assets/stylesheets/viauco`.
 This is done so that these assets do not interfere with other parts of your application.

 ## Managing your extension's assets

-We're suggesting that all third party extensions should adopt the same approach as Spree and provide the same four (or less depending on what the extension requires) manifest files, using the same directory structure as outlined above.
+We're suggesting that all third party extensions should adopt the same approach as Viauco and provide the same four (or less depending on what the extension requires) manifest files, using the same directory structure as outlined above.